 The Huron-Perth Clinic is an addiction medicine program serving Huron and Perth Counties that was originally established in 2013.
 The program is delivered in collaboration with Choices for Change, HPHA Mental Health Services, and Dr. Jason Datema.
 It makes use of technology supported by the Ontario Telemedicine Network to make services available locally.
-Although the main focus of the program is on opioid dependence, treatment is available for alcohol and tobacco dependence as well.
+Although the main focus of the program is opioid use, treatment is available for alcohol and tobacco use as well.

-This program has been designed to address previously unmet needs in Perth and Huron Counties.
-It is unique in offering medication to assist with management of the cravings and withdrawal that make quitting so difficult, addiction counseling and support to help learn the tools to stay 'clean', and access to both primary care and psychiatric services, all under one roof.
+This program was designed to address previously unmet needs in Perth and Huron Counties.
+It is unique in offering medication to assist with management of the cravings and withdrawal that make quitting so difficult, addiction counseling and support, and access to both primary care and psychiatric services.

 To make a first appointment, please call (226) 455-2165 to leave a message including a call-back number.
 A nurse or counsellor will usually respond within a day.
 See the Huron and Perth Location and Hours of Operation pages for more information on times and locations for appointments.